 Since working on my computer more and more, I’ve noticed my mood has changed; I’m all over the place and I’ve become more irritable.
 So, when I start to feel the frustration coming on, or I’m experiencing headaches or tiredness, I take a break and go outside, either for a walk or just find a place to sit on the grass.

 It’s incredibly effective in changing my mood and I feel ten times better when I go back to work again.

 Earthing or grounding is the idea of having direct contact with the earth for extended periods of time without interruption.
 The skin needs to touch soil, water, sand, or other type of conductive surface that is in contact with the earth.
 This is often achieved by going barefoot.

-The idea of earthing or grounding is that the planet we live on (Earth) is a source of beneficial negative energy that we can “plug” into to counter the positive charge we build up from our typical modern lifestyle that often lacks regular contact with nature, especially direct contact.
+According to Dr. Axe, ‘the idea of earthing or grounding is that the planet we live on (Earth) is a source of beneficial negative energy that we can “plug” into to counter the positive charge we build up from our typical modern lifestyle that often lacks regular contact with nature, especially direct contact.’